spookylukey/django-views-the-right-way/docs/_sources/ideas.rst.txt

 humans trying to understand or modify this kind of code.

-In doing this refactoring, I had just one twinge of sadness — my code seems a little bit plain now.
+In doing this refactoring, I had just one twinge of sadness — my code seems a little bit plainer now.
 I have fewer OOP hierarchies and clever tricks to feel smug about.
 But this is misplaced sadness.
-If you are into smugness-driven development, you need to be aiming for the feeling you get when you come back to some code 3 months or 3 years later and find it's so easy to work with that after doing ``git praise`` you feel the need to give yourself a little hug.
+If you are into smugness-driven development, nothing can beat the feeling you get when you come back to some code 3 months or 3 years later and find it's so easy to work with that after doing ``git praise`` you feel the need to give yourself a little hug.

 Security: